CYPRUS – South

 The Cyprus Museum.
 A huge archaeological collection from Neolithic to Roman.
 Many pots and statues.
 Free

 Tower 25.
-In the NM Architectural Delights series, it is 63m high, 18 floors and built in 2013 when it was the tallest in Nicosia (replaced by Tower 360).
+In the NM Architectural Delights series, it is 63m high, has 18 floors and was built in 2013 when it was the tallest in Nicosia (replaced by Tower 360).
 It is pure white with mostly small square windows and a long balcony across the front.

 Day 12